timeinfractions/timeinfractions/README.md

 - 👋 Hi, I’m @timeinfractions
-- 👀 I’m interested in GenAI, LLMs, text-to-video, NLP, Neural Networks
+- 👀 I’m interested in GenAI, LLMs, text-to-video, NLP, Neural Networks, Yoga, Aliens :)
 - 🌱 I’m currently learning basics of VertexAI
 - 💞️ I’m looking to collaborate on nothing yet
 - 📫 How to reach me @timeinfractions on insta